CFSS-MACSS/0-reworked-site/content/assignments/4-dviz/index.md

 ## **Part 3: Open-ended transformation and visualization**

 Design and implement **two additional transformations** or summary.
+Here are some possible options for each of the two paths.
+You are welcome to try out other ideas as well!

+**gdp\_Bihar.csv**

-**gdp\_Bihar.csv** - Summarize GDP or growth rate by another variable combination - Create a new derived variable - Calculate year-over-year changes
+- Summarize GDP or growth rate by another variable combination
+- Create a new derived variable
+- Calculate year-over-year changes

+**babynames**

-**babynames** - Proportion of most popular names over time - Number of male and female names per year - Create a measure of uniqueness and plot it
+- Proportion of most popular names over time
+- Number of male and female names per year
+- Create a measure of uniqueness and plot it

 Visualize your result: